xpack/web-jekyll/pages/core/xpm/faq.md

 at least for files in the
 `AppData\Roaming\xPacks` and `AppData\Local\Caches\xPacks` folders.

 If this is not possible, temporarily disable the antivirus program.
+Or switch to a better operating system.
 {% endcapture %}

 {% capture question_20 %}